sarah-cic-uk/Code-the-Future/week-1/git_and_terminal.md

 To open Terminal on Mac you can use the CMD+SPACE shortcut and type terminal in the search box.

-Terminals can have different themes, the default bing white with black text.
+Terminals can have different themes, the default being white with black text.
 Screenshots here are my own custom theme so dont worry if your terminal looks different!

 Terminal: